fischertechniker/ROBO-Pro-for-ftDuino/README.md

 Now the ftDuino behaves like a ROBO TX Controller; you can control the device via USB from ROBO Pro.
 To test the connection start the "Interface Test" of ROBO pro.

+# Functionality

+Running in online mode, ROBO Pro Programs send request packets to the ROBO TX Controller to configure input and output ports, read inputs, initiate I2C sensors or actors communication and activate motor commands.
+The "TX Simulator Sketch" is able to execute the following operational elements like a ROBO TX Controller:
+- configuration of input ports (analog/voltage, analog/resistance, digital/voltage, digital/resistance)
+- read of input values (depending on the respective configuration)
+- configuration, reset and read of counter values
+- set PWM values of output ports
+- activate motor commands (speed/PWM, direction)
+- activate and control extended motor commands (distance)
+- I2C read and write commands

 # Technical Restrictions

 Not supported (by technical restrictions):
-- TX extensions
+- control of TX extensions
-- Synchronisation of encoder motors
+- synchronisation of encoder motors
-- BT commands
+- bluetooth communication
-- fischertechnik ultrasonic distance sensor
+- use of the fischertechnik ultrasonic distance sensor

 # History